Train AI Models on GPU Nodes with SSH Access

 First navigate to the "GPU node" page under the "Training" category, which can be assessed by simply clicking on the "AI" icon on the left bar, and then click on the "GPU Node" tab.

 Next, click on "New GPU Node".
-You should see the a modal like below popping up.
+You should see the a modal like below popping up which will guide you through the 3-step process to create a GPU node:

-Most fields on the modal are self-explanatory.
+Most fields on the UI are self-explanatory.
 In particular:

 • GPU Node ID: this is a read-only field generated automatically.